 Diversity is the presence of differences within a given setting.
 In the workplace, that can mean differences in race, ethnicity, gender, gender identity, sexual orientation, age and socioeconomic class.
 It can also refer to differences in physical ability, veteran status, whether or not you have kids — all of those are components of diversity.

-“From a business standpoint, different perspectives directly influence a product — how it’s made, who it serves, how it functions and so on,” said Colman.
+“From a business standpoint, different perspectives directly influence a product — how it’s made, who it serves, how it functions and so on,” Colman said.
 “More perspectives make for a better product.”
 People from different backgrounds with varying life experiences will be able to provide new perspectives that help refine and enhance processes.

-“There’s a level of innovation that diversity contributes to,” said Colman.
+“There’s a level of innovation that diversity contributes to,” Colman said.
 “People bring a unique framework to the job that enables them to approach problems differently and propose unique solutions.
 The more diverse voices there are in your organization, the better your outcomes will be, purely from a business standpoint.”

-However, Colman urges employers to look beyond the business case.
-“I believe that if we give people the equitable opportunity to not only be employed, but to have employment with purpose and passion, our society can and will do great things.
-It’s a measurable good for everyone.
+Even so, Colman urges employers to look beyond the business case: “I believe that if we give people the equitable opportunity to not only be employed, but to have employment with purpose and passion, our society can and will do great things.
+It’s a measurable good for everyone.”

 In order to ensure equal circumstances for all individuals across the organization, equity requires that employers recognize barriers and advantages.
 This is the crucial difference between “equity” and “equality.”

 “Equity takes into account the fact that not everybody is starting at the same level,” explained Colman.
 “Take home ownership, for example.
 A bank can make the statement that the loan application process is equal and that they will not discriminate based on race, gender or ethnicity.
 That doesn’t take into account student loans, familial debt, socioeconomic status, what have you.
 These are prohibitive factors that hold some individuals back from receiving a loan.”